lyz-code/blue-book/docs/life_automation/vim_automation.md

 I scroll the window of the right to the first change and then switch back to the left one in insert mode to start writing.

+I've also made some movement remappings:

+* `jj`, `kk`, `<C-d>` and `<C-u>` in insert mode will insert normal mode and go to the window in the right to continue seeing the changes.
+* `i`: if you are in the changes window it will go to the commit message window in insert mode.

 Once I've made the commit I want to only retain one buffer.

 Add the following snippet to do just that: